 Communication Arts & Sciences

-Ms. Jill K. Burk is an Instructor of Communication Arts & Sciences program at Penn State Berks.
-Currently, she is a doctoral candidate in the Department of Communication & Rhetorical Studies at Duquesne University.
-Ms. Burk's research focuses on applied communication interests including constructive approaches to public life and civic engagement, communication pedagogy, service-learning, and ethical communicative practices in integrated marketing communication.
+Dr. Jill K. Burk is an Instructor of Communication Arts & Sciences program at Penn State Berks.
+Dr. Burk studies questions of human communication as practiced in the public discourse of everyday life.
+Currently, her primary research interests include the relationship between rhetoric and civic engagement, communication pedagogy, service-learning, and ethical communicative practices in integrated marketing communication.
 She is the editor of the Undergraduate Journal of Service Learning & Community-Based Research.
-Prior to joining PSU-Berks, she was an adjunct instructor at Millersville and Elizabethtown College's Center for Continuing Education and Distance Learning.
+Prior to joining PSU, Berks, Dr. Burk was an adjunct instructor at Millersville University and Elizabethtown College's Center for Continuing Education and Distance Learning.
 Before entering academia, she worked in marketing and public relations.
-Ms. Burk teaches courses in rhetorical theory, organizational communication, public speaking and gendered communication.
+Dr. Burk teaches courses in rhetorical theory, communication ethics, community and civic engagement, organizational communication, and public speaking.